Skip to Content

 You can celebrate Christmas and New Year in fabulous Thailand on a tour with Out Adventures

-Out Adventures also offer a fun Thailand tour that coincides with Christmas and New Year's.
+Out Adventures also offers a fun Thailand tour that coincides with Christmas and New Year's.
 The itinerary is similar to the Temples & Beaches tours, except this one is 2 days longer.
-This 12-day tour starts in Bangkok, then heads up to Chiang Mai where you'll get to spend Christmas Day cuddling and bathing with elephants at a sanctuary – definitely a unique and unforgettable way to spend Christmas eh?
+This 12-day tour starts in Bangkok, then heads up to Chiang Mai where you'll get to spend Christmas Day cuddling and bathing with elephants at a sanctuary – a unique and unforgettable way to spend Christmas eh?
 After Chiang Mai, the tour heads south to Phuket for a big NYE party and then to Krabi.

 3. Gay Thailand Temples and Cultural Tour with He Travel